khilang/khi.rs/README.md

 document.
 It is practical and convenient for hand-coding and thus as a source format.
 Therefore, the format is suitable as a basis for configuration and markup formats.

-**UDL** is a simple: there are few special cases and exceptions and there are few reserved characters.
+**UDL** is simple: there are few special cases and exceptions and there are few reserved characters.
 This makes it easy to reason about, generate and parse.
 At the expense of readability, it can be compactified.
-Although not designed for these purposes, it is viable for serialization, data storage and data interchange, though other formats may be more optimal.
+Although not designed for these purposes, it is viable for serialization, data storage and data interchange, though here other formats may be more optimal.

 ## Comparisons

-Compared to **XML**, **UDL** is concise and has lesser syntax noise, has lesser redundancy and is easier to write.
-**UDL** has native support for the universal data structures sequences and dictionaries. **UDL**'s command syntax is based on **XML**'s tag syntax, but modifications has been made to reduce syntax noise.
+Compared to **XML**, **UDL** has native support for the universal data structures sequences and dictionaries. **UDL**'s tag notation syntax is based on **XML**'s tag syntax, but with some modifications.
+In **UDL**, there is also support for encoding commands and actions.

-Compared to **JSON**, **UDL** has lesser syntax noise; it does not require quotes around strings. **UDL** has native support for markup, and importantly, comments. **UDL**'s syntax for sequences and dictionaries is inspired by **JSON**, but obviously some modifications has been made here as well to reduce syntax noise.
+Compared to **JSON**, **UDL** has lesser syntax noise; it does not require quotes around strings. **UDL** has native support for markup, and importantly, comments. **UDL**'s syntax for sequences and dictionaries is inspired by **JSON**.

 Compared to (regular) **LaTeX**, **UDL** has support for structured data.
 They are similar in terms of syntax noise and conciseness.
-It may be argued that command application in **UDL** is more readable than command application in **LaTeX**, since it can be seen clearly from syntax which arguments a function applies to.
-Additionally, macros can take structured data as arguments, which is convenient for certain commands.
+It may be argued that command notation in **UDL** is more readable than command notation in **LaTeX**, since it can be seen clearly from syntax which arguments a command applies to.
+Additionally, commands can take structured data as arguments, which is convenient for certain applications.

 ## Examples & showcase

 Here are some examples of **UDL**-based formats and documents written in them.
-It is demonstrated how structured and unstructured data can coexist and form more complex structures, markup in the TeX example, and how to use EXL for configuration in the materials example.
+It is demonstrated how structured and unstructured data can coexist and form more complex structures, and how it can be used for markup and configuration.

 ### Wiki article example